GSA/digitalgov.gov/content/posts/2014-06-17-trends-on-tuesday-mobile-location-data.md

   - USPS
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-333-Gwynne-Kostin-Emergency-Alert-screenshot.jpg" alt="A screen capture of a Flash Flood Warning Emergency Alert for Washington D.C., sent on June 10, 2014 to mobile devices from the National Weather Service (NWS)." %}Imagine a world where your mobile device delivers ads for goods and services within 100 yards of your location.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-333-Gwynne-Kostin-Emergency-Alert-screenshot.jpg" alt="A screen capture of a Flash Flood Warning Emergency Alert for Washington D.C., sent on June 10, 2014 to mobile devices from the National Weather Service (NWS)." %}Imagine a world where your mobile device delivers ads for goods and services within 100 yards of your location.
 According to <a title="Thinknear" href="http://www.mobilemarketingwatch.com/mobile-marketers-are-you-near-me-now-41998/" target="_blank">Thinknear</a>, a leader in targeted mobile advertising, that future may soon be a reality.

 Here’s what Thinknear found when measuring the accuracy of location data used in mobile advertising:

   * 67% of ad inventory comes with latitude and longitude information compared to 10% a few years ago
   * 34% of mobile impressions are accurate within 100 meters; 9% are between 100 meters and 1000 meters; and 30% are between 1,000 meters and 10,000 meters